-The trend has grown in tandem with damning revelations about governmental surveillance capabilities and practices by the English-speaking “five eyes” alliance revealed by former National Security Agency contractor and whistleblower Edward Snowden.
-But cases of corporate espionage are tricky in many ways to pin down and often overlap with governmental spying since private intelligence firms contract with government agencies.
+The trend has grown in tandem with damning revelations about governmental surveillance capabilities and practices by the English-speaking “five eyes” alliance revealed by former NSA contractor and whistleblower Edward Snowden.
+But cases of corporate espionage are tricky to pin down and often overlap with governmental spying since private intelligence firms contract with government agencies.

 The firms proposed hiring former intelligence veterans and using extreme — and potentially illegal — tactics, such as creating false documents and false personas to discredit activists who may engage with them.